Axlefublr/axlefublr.github.io/content/how-to-anki.md

 This way, I don't spend extra energy on parsing useless words like "what is the x character in morse code?", and instead *just* focus on the question at hand. \
 Getting to the *core*, the *meat* of the question, without all the extra fluff, that *really* piles up, believe it or not!

-I'll expand on card creation in [this upcoming section], but for now let's stop at the idea that cards should be very minimal.
+I'll expand on card creation in [this upcoming section](#card-creation), but for now let's stop at the idea that cards should be very minimal.

 {{ hr(id="minimal") }}